SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A function definition can appear inside another function declaration.
 This kind of function is known as a :newTerm:`nested function`.

-* A nested function that captures a value which is guaranteed to never escape, such as an in-out parameter.
+A nested function is nonescaping if it captures a value that is guaranteed to never escape--- such as an in-out parameter--- or passed as a nonescaping function argument.
+Otherwise, the nested function is an escaping function.

 For a discussion of nested functions, see :ref:`Functions_NestedFunctions`.